Rubén Bravo

-Rubén Noberto Bravo (16 November 1923 – 24 August 1977) was an Argentine football manager and player who played as a forward for clubs in Argentina, Chile and France.
+Rubén Noberto Bravo (16 November 1923 – 24 August 1977) was an Argentine football player and manager who played as a forward for clubs in Argentina, Chile and France.
 He made three appearances for the Argentina national team in 1950 and 1951 scoring once.

+Career

+Bravo played for Nice from 1954 to 1957.

 After he retired from playing, Bravo became a football coach.

+Death

-He died while managing Talleres de Córdoba in 1977 at the age of 53.
+Bravo died while managing Talleres de Córdoba in 1977 at the age of 53.

-Career

-Bravo played for OGC Nice from 1954 to 1957.